Your knowledge brain, in plain files you own.

 Questions AI systems and humans should both be able to answer

-No. Augur is not an LLM provider or wrapper, and it does not require an Augur API key.
-Your existing AI clients provide reasoning; Augur provides the local compounding engine and MCP adapter for the brain you own.
+No. Augur is a local harness layer, not an LLM provider or general LLM wrapper, and it does not require an Augur API key.
+Your native AI clients provide reasoning by default; Augur provides the local MCP and compounding layer for the brain you own.

-Augur is a local-first compounding engine for your second brain.
+Augur is a local-first knowledge brain for your PC and Mac.
 It attaches to an Obsidian or plain-folder brain, exposes it to AI clients through MCP, and writes durable synthesis back into files you keep.

 Augur uses a local MCP layer so clients like Claude, Codex, Gemini, Cursor, Obsidian, Ollama, and future engines can work against the same local brain without rebuilding your setup each time.

 A wrapper routes prompts through its own model layer.
-Augur runs on your machine, attaches to your local brain, lets the AI clients you choose do the thinking, and compounds useful work back into durable files.
+Augur runs on your machine as the harness/control layer: native AI clients do the thinking, and Augur gives them governed local MCP tools and durable files.

 Yes.
-Augur runs locally on your machine, does not require an Augur cloud, and keeps the second-brain files in locations you control.
+Augur runs locally on your machine, does not require an Augur cloud, and keeps your knowledge files in locations you control.
 The main review question for most companies is whichever AI clients or model endpoints you connect through it, not Augur itself.
 That makes Augur easier to approve because it behaves like local infrastructure instead of a hosted data sink.

 For organizations